Sakshamv06/GitHub_Documentation/GitHub.md

 5. Click **Set new profile picture**.

-Next, we'll add some basic information about yourself to share with other GitHub users.
-This information will display below your profile picture on your profile page.
+Next, we'll add some basic information about ourselves to share with other GitHub users.
+This information will be displayed below your profile picture on your profile page.

 #### Adding a bio
 1. On your profile page, under your profile picture, click Edit profile.